cypher256/java-extension-pack/README.md

 #### Auto-download Support
 Automatic download is enabled if the [extensions.autoUpdate](https://code.visualstudio.com/docs/editor/extension-marketplace#_extension-autoupdate) configuration is NOT `false`.
 Java downloads multiple versions, but Gradle/Maven downloads only the latest version.
 If you use an older version of Gradle/Maven due to compatibility issues, please introduce `gradlew` ([Compatibility](https://docs.gradle.org/current/userguide/compatibility.html)) or `mvnw` ([Compatibility](https://maven.apache.org/developers/compatibility-plan.html)) in your project or manually set `java.import.gradle.home` or `maven.executable.path` in `settings.json`.

-- JDK - Download 4 LTS and [non-LTS latest](https://marketplace.visualstudio.com/items?itemName=redhat.java#features) versions if not detected
+- JDK - LTS latest 4 version [available in VSCode](https://marketplace.visualstudio.com/items?itemName=redhat.java#features) if not installed
-- Gradle - Download latest version if not in PATH environment variable
+- Gradle - Latest version if not in PATH environment variable
-- Maven - Download latest version if not in PATH environment variable
+- Maven - Latest version if not in PATH environment variable

 JDK auto-download supports the following platforms:
 - Windows x64, Arm (Emulation)